RutgersCodingBootcamp/RUT-SOM-VIRT-DATA-PT-03-2021-U-C/01-Lesson-Plans/06-Python-APIs/2/Activities/12-Stu_TwoCalls/README.md

   * This data is stored as the first element of the response array.

 * Finally, print the number of countries of each lending type.

+Hint: Take a moment to see if you can navigate through the documentation to find the correct endpoint.
+After banging your head against the wall for an appropriate period of time, feel free to check out this page: [https://datahelpdesk.worldbank.org/knowledgebase/articles/898614-aggregate-api-queries](https://datahelpdesk.worldbank.org/knowledgebase/articles/898614-aggregate-api-queries)